What happens when you don’t want to buy lucky candles, but the sales lady does?

 We took a tuk tuk tour through our hostel in Kandy today.
 Our first stop was at an elephant sanctuary to see retired elephants bathe in the river and go about their daily routine.
 We chose Millennium Elephant Foundation over Pinnawala Elephant Orphanage for its cheaper entrance fee (1,000 rupees- about US$6.50- vs 2,500.) […]

 We got picked up from the Auckland airport by a Saudi Arabian couple.
-For the next five days, we learned from our hosts what life in Saudi was like for a woman.
+For the next five days, we learned from our hosts what life in Saudi was like for women.
 Our couchsurfing host in Auckland, New Zealand came from a middle class family in Saudi Arabia.
-After obtaining a tourist and then a […]
+After obtaining a tourist and then a student […]

 One bright afternoon, on a small island in the middle of the ocean, where palm trees dropped coconuts and crows squawked and played, an ordinary day was taking course.
 Over calm, emerald water, a ferry glided up to the pier.
 Three foreign women stepped off, accompanied by a man who lived on the island, […]